Kanakaraya Mudali: Feast for building St. Andrews Church

+Ananda Ranga Pillai records in his diary the erection of a new church on 30 November 1745 by Kanagaraya.
+On this day he has invited he invited everyone without distinction of caste or religion.
+This is the first recorded equality meal (சம பந்தி விருந்து) in Tamil Nadu.
+He invited all the Brahmans, Vellazhas, Komuttis, Chettis, goldsmiths, weavers, oil-mongers, and people of other castes along all Europeans and Christians.

+Ranga pillai notes that Kanagaraya made elaborate arrangements for preparation of food.
+Different caste people were prepared food in places of Pondicherry as per their tradition.
+Ranga Pillai states that the feast started at 1:00 PM.
+The Governor Dupleix, his consort, in company with all the members of Council partook of the banquet.
+He remained until 5 in the evening, and then returned to Mortancli Cbavadi.
+They only problem was that each caste people were forced to partake in the banquet as per his caste traditions alone.

 Death

 On the afternoon of 11 February 1746, Kanagaraya Mudali fell ill and almost unconscious.
 His wife Natchathiram sent word to the wife of the governor, Jeanne Dupleix.
 She came and consoled Kanagaraya Mudaliar.
-Natchathiram requested Jeanne Dupleix to seal her husband's house, in case of his passing away, so that his brother wouldn't claim his property.
+Natchathiram requested Jeanne Dupleix to seal her husband's house, in case of his death, so that his brother wouldn't claim his property.

 On 12 February 1746, at 05:00 AM, Kanagaraya Mudaliar died.
 He left behind his wife and his childless, widowed daughter-in-law.
 The house was sealed as requested by Natchathiram.
 A grand state funeral was arranged.
 It is described by Ananda Ranga Pillai in his diary as follows: